ericfernandesferreira/slackbuilds/README.txt

-are made using/for Slackware64 14.2
+are made using/for Slackware 14.2
 highly recommended install "audio package" before any slackbuild.

 -----------------------------------------------------